-There are three type of tests and officer may request.
-The officer may request a test of the driver’s blood, breath or urine.
+There are three types of tests that officers may request.
+The officer may request a test of the driver’s blood, breath, or urine.
 The driver is not allowed to consult with an attorney prior to taking this test.
-However, the driver is allowed an independent blood, breath or urine test upon request.
+However, the driver is allowed independent blood, breath, or urine test upon request.
 The officer may not interfere with this request.
 The most common test is a breath test.
 The breath testing devices used in Nebraska are the Intoxilizyer 5000 and the Datamaster CDM.
-Both of these devices rely on a inferred light to assist in making the determination.
+Both of these devices rely on an inferred light to assist in making the determination.
 The infrared light passes through a chamber and at the other end the chamber has a detector.
-The detector looks for the decrease in light and then multiplies its findings from a sample amount of a packet of sweet and low to an amount of a 55 gallon drum.
+The detector looks for the decrease in light and then multiplies its findings from a sample amount of a packet of sweet and low to an amount of a 55-gallon drum.
 These devices attempt to correlate blood with breath.
-Due to these type of errors, the machine is programed to routinely improperly inflate a driver’s breath test.
+Due to these types of errors, the machine is programmed to routinely improperly inflate a driver’s breath test.

 If you’re facing a DUI charge, you need someone with experience to help you.
 At Island Law Office, PC, LLO, we have the only attorney in Western Nebraska who is a Member of the National College for DUI Defense.
 At Island Law Office, PC, LLO, we understand the science and common mistakes made in a DUI investigation.
 When you’re faced with a DUI and the loss of your license, you need someone who understands the charge.
 You need Island Law Office, PC, LLO.

 Bell Island is a graduate of the University of Nebraska College of Law and has lived in Scotts Bluff County since 1994.
 Bell started in the Scotts Bluff County Public Defender's office and opened his own practice in 1999.
 Bell continues to represent clients in the areas of Criminal Law, DUI, Divorce and Family law, and Probate, matters.
 Read More